-I’ve been in the graphic design and branding industry my entire 40-year career, having started out as a pre-computer era designer, fresh out of school, top of my class, and the Gold Key Award Winner (Not sure what that was for).
+I’ve been in the graphic design and branding industry my entire 40-year career, having started out as a pre-computer era designer, fresh out of school, top of my class, and the Gold Key Award Winner.
+(Not sure what that was for.)
 Did that make me an expert?
 I sure thought so.
-I was really impressed with myself.
-At least until I got a job at a local design firm where I was introduced to true design, illustration, and packaging experts.
+I was really impressed with myself… Until I got a job at a local design firm where I was introduced to true design, illustration, and packaging experts.

 These people were extremely talented!
 And I looked up to those creatives that mastered the fine art of magic marker renderings and type indication.
 Oh, how expertly the production folks produced colored tissue overlays to call out detailed instructions for the printer.
 They were truly graphic design “experts”.
 (If you even know what I’m referring to, you may have been an expert in that era as well.)